CivicTechFredericton/mealplanner/README.md

 ```
 direnv allow
 ```
-Then run,

-`bun importRecipes.ts` to import the meals and ingredients and
+Then, follow the instructions in the `data/README.md` file to import the data for the database tables - products, meals and ingredients.
-`bun importProducts.ts` to import the products.

 ## For v2